hydra3333/Pi4NAS64/README.md

    - format then as NTFS
    - set security on the drive itself to `Everyone` having `Full Access`
    - set security on the top level and all subfolders and files to `Everyone` having `Full Access`
-     * hiont: one may need to change "inherited permissions"
+     * hint: one may need to change "inherited permissions"
    - first USB3 drive has characteristics:
      * Drive label `mp4library`
      * a folder at the root level of the first USB3 drive must be `mp4library` and have security set to `Everyone` having `Full Access` to this folder and all subfolders and files